 Chewy gluten free paleo almond butter cookies made with only 5 ingredients.
 They taste even better sprinkled with sea salt or dipped in chocolate.

 Cookies probably weren’t made in the Paleolithic period.
 But, it’s easy to make these baked treats using paleo friendly ingredients like homemade almond butter and honey.
+And they have more nutrition than snacks made with refined sugar and flour.

 Perhaps no bake paleo almond cookies may have been made, but it’s unlikely.
 The reason is that people rarely at sweets other than fruits that were in season.